Ngaio Marsh: Personal life

 Marsh was unofficially engaged to Edward Bristed, who died in action in December 1917.
 She never married and had no children.
 She enjoyed close companionships with women, including her lifelong friend Sylvia Fox, but denied being lesbian, according to biographer Joanne Drayton.

 "I think Ngaio Marsh wanted the freedom of being who she was in a world, especially in a New Zealand that was still very conformist in its judgments of what constituted 'decent jokers, good Sheilas, and 'weirdos'", Roy Vaughan wrote after meeting her on a P&O Liner.
+A detective novel,"Blue Blood" (1997), by Stevan Eldred-Grigg in a pastiche of her style, portrays her in a lesbian relationship.

-In 1965 she published an autobiography, Black Beech and Honeydew.
+In 1965, she published an autobiography, Black Beech and Honeydew.
 British author and publisher Margaret Lewis wrote an authorized biography, Ngaio Marsh, A Life in 1991.
 New Zealand art historian Joanne Drayton's biography, Ngaio Marsh: Her Life in Crime was published in 2008.
 Towards the end of her life she systematically destroyed many of her papers, letters, documents and handwritten manuscripts.

 Marsh died in Christchurch and was buried at the Church of the Holy Innocents, Mount Peel.